victorinknov/cinecstasy/README.md

 This project was made with the aim of developing a web application that would allow the purchase of **movie tickets** and show **snackbar options**.

 ## Running project
-To run this project you must have Node.js, NPM and MySQL installed on your machine.
+To run this project you must have Node.js, <span style="color: red"> NPM </span> and MySQL installed on your machine.
 After cloning the project, open the main directory with *cmd*, *powershell* or any *shell* and type 'npm install'.
 ## Creating database
 After NPM installs the **node_modules**, you will need to run the database script.
 Open the shell in the 'database' folder and type: 'mysql -u x -p y -A < "db.sql";' Where 'X' are your MySQL username and Y your password.